AnswerDotAI/cosette/README.md

     return a + b
 ```

-Sometimes Claude will say something like “according to the `sums` tool
+Sometimes the model will say something like “according to the `sums`
-the answer is” – generally we’d rather it just tells the user the
+tool the answer is” – generally we’d rather it just tells the user the
 answer, so we can use a system prompt to help with this:

 ``` python
 sp = "Never mention what tools you use."
 ```

-We’ll get Claude to add up some long numbers:
+We’ll get the model to add up some long numbers:

 ``` python
 a,b = 604542,6458932